 Attending School: This is the name of the school where the student attends.

-Total Days Enrolled: This is the total number of days each student was enrolled reported in aggregate per school per student.
+Total Days Enrolled: This is the total number of aggregate days each student was enrolled for the quarter.
 If a student was enrolled at two different schools the number of days enrolled at each school are reported for each school. (whole number only.
 Decimals not allowed)

-Total Days Present: This is the total number of days each student was present at least 50% or more of the student’s scheduled school day reported in aggregate per school per student. (whole number only.
+Total Days Present: This is the total number of aggregate days each student was present at least 50% or more of the student’s scheduled school day for the quarter. (whole number only.
 Decimals not allowed)

 Number Excluded (E): This is the total number of students excluded from the Chronic Absenteeism calculation.
 Students in pre-K (grades PR or PK) are excluded as well as students with a total membership of less than 10 days with a school in a school year.
 If a student has more than one enrollment with the same school (the student leaves and comes back) within a school year and one or more of those enrollments are less than 10 days but the total of all these enrollments total 10 days or more, the student is included in the calculation. (whole number only.
 Decimals not allowed)